 The foreign tax expense is due to income taxes payable overseas, principally in the United States of America.
 The company benefits from certain significant tax incentives provided to software firms under Indian tax laws.
 These incentives include those for facilities set up under the Special Economic Zones Act, 2005 and software development facilities designated as "Software Technology Parks" (the STP Tax Holiday).
 The STP Tax Holiday is available for ten consecutive years, beginning from the financial year when the unit started producing computer software or April 1, 1999, whichever is earlier.
 The Indian Government, through the Finance Act, 2009, has extended the tax holiday for the STP units until fiscal 2011.
-Most of the company's STP units have already completed the tax holiday period except for one STP unit, for which the tax holiday will expire by the end of fiscal 2011.
+The tax holiday for all of our STP units expired as of March 31, 2011.
 Under the Special Economic Zones Act, 2005 scheme, units in designated special economic zones which begin providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from commencement of provision of services and 50 percent of such profits or gains for a further five years.
 Certain tax benefits are also available for a further period of five years subject to the unit meeting defined conditions.

 Infosys is subject to a 15% Branch Profit Tax (BPT) in the U.S. to the extent its U.S. branch's net profit during the year is greater than the increase in the net assets of the U.S. branch during the fiscal year, computed in accordance with the Internal Revenue Code.
-As of March 31, 2010, Infosys' U.S. branch net assets amounted to \$555 million.
-As of December 31, 2010, the company has provided for branch profit tax of \$51 million for its U.S branch, as the company estimates that these branch profits are expected to be distributed in the foreseeable future.
+As of March 31, 2011, Infosys' U.S. branch net assets amounted to approximately \$594 million.
+As of June 30, 2011, the company has provided for branch profit tax of \$40 million for its U.S branch, as the company estimates that these branch profits are expected to be distributed in the foreseeable future.

-Deferred income tax liabilities have not been recognized on temporary differences amounting to \$286 million and \$208 million as of December 31, 2010 and March 31, 2010, respectively, associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.
+Deferred income tax liabilities have not been recognized on temporary differences amounting to \$327 million and \$308 million as of June 30, 2011 and March 31, 2011, respectively, associated with investments in subsidiaries and branches as it is probable that the temporary differences will not reverse in the foreseeable future.